microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 ![JavaScript ghost text suggestion](images/artificial-intelligence/copilot-hover-highlight.png)

 In the image above, Copilot presents 3 suggestions.
 You can accept the entire suggestion with `kbstyle(Tab)`, or only part of the suggestion with `Ctrl + ->`.
-You can switch between suggestions in the toolbar, or us3e the keybinding `editor.action.inlineSuggest.showNext`.
+You can switch between suggestions in the suggestion toolbar, or use the keybinding `editor.action.inlineSuggest.showNext` instead.

 ## Additional resources